stefanotorresi/facile-it.github.io/content/blog/eng/angular1-component-a-path-to-angular2.md

 ```

-This would have created a two-way binding with the component’s parent.
+This would have created a **two-way binding** with the component’s parent.
 Whenever the parent would assign a new value, it would be propagated to the child.
-And vice-versa, if the component assigns a new value it will be copied to the parent, this is two-way data bindings.
+And vice-versa, if the component assigns a new value it will be copied to the parent; this is how a two-way data binding operates.

 This, while helpful, isn’t a very common scenario in my experience.
 That’s why Angular has finally introduced the new prospect of one-way bindings.
 These create just a single watch, that watches for changes in the parent and syncs them to the child.
 We gain performance (by cutting in half the amount of watches created)
 and things become less error "friendly".

-The syntax is similar watch the code below:
+The syntax is similar to the code below:

 ``` javascript